Table of Contents Show

 - Less Exposure to Street Noise – You’ll have much less exposure to street noise than a ground-floor apartment.

 - Surrounded by Neighbors – You’re stuck in the middle, meaning you have neighbors beside you, above you, and below you.
-Unless the building has very sturdy walls, there’s going to be a fair amount of noise coming at you from all sides.
+Unless the building has very sturdy walls, there will be a fair amount of noise coming at you from all sides.

 - No Break-in Bills – Having consistent energy bills can also be a bit of a disadvantage, and there’ll be no seasonal break where you have lower bills for a few months.